lilab-bcb/cumulus/docs/cumulus_import.rst

 Import workflows to Terra
 ------------------------------------

-Cumulus workflows are hosted on Dockstore_ under the organization of Broad Institute of MIT and Harvard.
+Cumulus workflows are hosted on Dockstore_ under the organization of *Li Lab*.
+In this tutorial, we'll use *Cellranger* workflow for illustration to show how to import Cumulus workflows to your Terra workspace.

 1. `Cumulus collection of workflows`_ lists all workflows in Cumulus.
 For purpose of illustration, we will describe process of importing Demultiplexing workflow in Terra.
 Click on View button beside "github.com/lilab-bcb/cumulus/Demultiplexing".